hdsdi3g/linux-springboot-packager/README.md

     ./myspringbootproject-1.2.3-run.sh -- -chroot "/opt"

 For update, just start the new builded package, it will detect and replace all needed files (and keep the actual log4j2 and application.yml configuration).

+### Front/npm setup

+It will only run `npm install` before start maven package, only if a `package.json` is founded on the main project directory.

+On builded project side, `npm install` _should_ run an `webpack` for a **production ready version front app** (minified, etc), and _should_ put finals files on `src/main/resources/static`.
+Maven and Spring Boot will collects these files during back building.

+No checks will be done on this project.

 ### Windows setup